Brian Fernandez scores twice as Portland Timbers come into Seattle to knock off Sounders, 2-1

 Fernandez faced double coverage from Torres and Sounders defender Kim Kee-hee, but the Timbers star utilized a well-placed pass from Portland midfielder Sebastian Blanco to swing a right-footed shot past Torres.

 Portland signed Fernandez as a designated player in May from Liga MX.
-He has eight goals in his MLS debut season.
+He has eight goals in his MLS debut season, also scoring against Seattle in a U.S. Open Cup victory in June.
+The Sounders were without 10 players due to international call-ups.

+“It took some of the wind out of our sails,” Schmetzer said of Fernandez’s second goal Sunday.
+“My guys put in a decent amount of effort but this wasn’t our best game up here.”

 The match Sunday marked the 106th meeting between the clubs.
 The rivalry dates back to 1975, but had a dull feel in this rendition because of different goals from the clubs.